+Today I will tell you ‘how an artist doesn’t become addicted to likes?’
 Friends, you often send me letters with questions, and I am happy to answer you.
-I am incredibly flattered by your trust, and I really want to help with advice or a kind word to each of you.
-Sometimes letters practically repeat each other, turning into a pattern, and I thought that many of you are most likely tormented by similar questions, but hesitant to ask them.
+I am incredibly flattered by your trust, and I want to help with advice or a kind word to each of you.
+Sometimes letters practically repeat each other, turning into a pattern, and I thought many of you are most likely tormented by similar questions but hesitant to ask them.

-Therefore, I asked the author for permission to publish this letter and the answer to it directly on the blog.
+Therefore, I asked the author for permission to publish this letter and its answer directly on the blog.
 And today, let’s talk to all of you about how the social Internet affects a creative person, how the need for approval weighs on us, and how easy it is to lose ourselves with all this social stroking.

 Hello!
 To begin with, I want to express my gratitude to you for writing your thoughts and little life stories on the blog.
-Sometimes they contain answers or just support (you feel that you are not alone).
+Sometimes they contain answers or just support.
 I am doing creative work and blogging where I show the process and the result.
 As soon as the blog began to gain momentum, the number of subscribers and commentators increased, I began to conserve my work.
 There was a fear of self-expression.
-As soon as you show a new product, people do not always accept it (significantly fewer responses), since they subscribed to a product with a specific topic, especially if they came from external resources, where they wrote about a specific thing.
+As soon as you show a new product, people do not always accept it (significantly fewer responses) since they subscribed to a product with a specific topic, especially if they came from external resources, where they wrote about a particular thing.

-The older works had more imagination and freedom, although the handwriting was preserved, and the audience was less biased.
-Now, due to the dependence on likes and views, monotony has appeared, which brings it closer to some kind of crisis.
+Although the handwriting was preserved, the older works had more imagination and freedom, and the audience was less biased.
+Due to the dependence on likes and views, monotony has appeared, which brings it closer to some crisis.
 Is there a way to get rid of this, lower your susceptibility, liberate yourself?
 Or is it the price of popularity?

 It seems to me that the modern world has perverted the very nature of creativity, imposing a strange restriction on people who create something: if you have done something, you need to present it to others.
 Post, and then expect likes and reactions, as if they are the ones who decide everything.
 And if it is impossible to present, then there seems to be no point in doing it.

-This, of course, is not what we chose and decided to do deliberately.
-It just happens to us, because we all, willy-nilly, are in a certain context and inevitably succumb to the influence of social networks.
-Especially sensitive creative natures, who are often torn by doubts about the results of their own creative work and who do not always have enough internal criteria to assess what they are doing.
+It, of course, is not what we chose and decided to do deliberately.
+It just happens to us because we all, willy-nilly, are in a particular context and inevitably succumb to the influence of social networks.
+Compassionate, creative natures are often torn by doubts about the results of their creative work and do not always have enough internal criteria to assess what they are doing.

-Each of us has a need for approval and love, and social networks help to satisfy it quickly and easily.
-Especially if you can’t find the source of this love inside or in your close environment.
-But they are also capable of destroying us, our self-esteem and our awareness of ourselves as a person, valuable in itself.
+Each of us needs approval and love, and social networks help to satisfy it quickly and easily.
+Especially if you can’t find the source of this love inside or in your immediate environment, they are also capable of destroying us, our self-esteem, and our awareness of ourselves as a person, valuable in itself.

 And, of course, social media sometimes kills the essence of creativity by changing the direction of flow 180 degrees.
-Instead of pouring out what is inside us, we begin to respond to a request from outside, trying to squeeze out something from ourselves that may not be in us, just to get conditional likes.
+Instead of pouring out what is inside us, we begin to respond to a request from the outside, trying to squeeze out something from ourselves that may not be in us to get conditional likes.

 The generation of likes is, of course, a generation of great opportunities.
 Each of us got access to an unlimited resource for growth and development.
 But at the same time, the generation of likes runs the risk of ruining many talented people in the bud, destroying the self of novice (and not so) creators with their categorical nature.

 So, what should an artist do (in the broadest sense of the word?)
-I think that, firstly, it is worth remembering what is the nature of creativity and why you are doing exactly this, what the process itself gives you and what result you would like to get for ourselves.
+I think that, firstly, it is worth remembering what the nature of creativity is and why you are doing precisely this, what the process itself gives you and what result you would like to get for yourself.
 Creativity is only yours, and only you can appreciate it.

 If creativity has become your profession, then it’s time to build clear boundaries.
 Your profession “artist” is only a part of you as an artist.
-A specific task – not so much a creative one as a commercial one, clearly formulated and set in front of you – is a certain framework within which you as an artist may not fit entirely.
+A specific task – not so much a creative one as a commercial one, clearly formulated and set before you – is a particular framework within which you as an artist may not fit entirely.
 And this is not always necessary!
-In the profession of “artist” you do not have to open up completely.
+In the profession of “artist,” you do not have to open up completely.

 A commercial artist is partly a project and a marketing product.

-Think about mentally separating what is being done as a project and as part of “selling yourself” and pure creativity, which is always for ourselves, which is needed for our development, and just for fun.
-Separate what is calculated and fits into the marketing strategy from everything else that you also like and want, but can “spoil the image” and do not correspond to a carefully verified picture.
+Think about mentally separating what is being done as a project and as part of “selling yourself” and pure creativity, which is always for ourselves, needed for our development, and just for fun.
+Separate what is calculated and fits into the marketing strategy from everything you like and want but can “spoil the image” and not correspond to a carefully verified picture.

-And you don’t need to be ashamed or afraid of this, because it’s not about creating a product across your tastes, beliefs and creative ambitions.
-To be able to sort out what sells best and “pack” the most requested part of what you know how, in the right packaging is also an important talent, and there is nothing shameful about it!
+And you don’t need to be ashamed or afraid of this because it’s not about creating a product across your tastes, beliefs, and creative ambitions.
+To sort out what sells best and “pack” the most requested part of your know-how in the proper packaging is also a necessary talent, and there is nothing shameful about it!
 Because there is work, and there is something for yourself.
 Even if they are all part of the same process.

 For example, as a blogger, I do not voice all the thoughts and ideas that are important to me.
-My personal border is where.
+My border is where.
 I don’t publicly do what I don’t believe in.
-But not everything I believe in; I do in public.
-And, voicing certain ideas, I am guided by two principles (together or separately):
+But not everything I think in; I do in public.
+And, voicing specific ideas, I am guided by two principles (together or separately):

 - The audience needs it.

-- I actually think it’s too important to be silent about it.
+- I think it’s too important to be silent about it.

-This does not make the voiced thoughts more important than those that remain for myself or those close to me.
-And, moreover, without these intimate thoughts, conversations and discussions, the public part would be poorer, because this process of internal work inevitably feeds the tip of the iceberg that is available to the general public.
+It does not make the voiced thoughts more important than those that remain for myself or those close to me.
+Moreover, without these intimate thoughts, conversations, and discussions, the public part would be poorer because this internal work process inevitably feeds the tip of the iceberg that is available to the general public.

-But if something is really important to me, if I want to make a change in the world with my “product”, even despite the popularity and demand, then I know in advance:
+But if something is significant to me, if I want to make a change in the world with my “product,” even despite the popularity and demand, then I know in advance:

-Changes, even the smallest ones, are not easy.
+Changes, even the smallest ones, are not accessible.
 They come through resistance, and that’s part of the process.
-And you do this not for applause, but because you believe in the idea itself.
+And you do this not for applause but because you believe in the idea itself.

-Of course, there is always a more categorical way: to be 100% open and pour out everything, without filters, without sorting.
-It would seem that show persistence, be firm and true to yourself, and if you are worth something, then over time people will follow you, the way you are.
+Of course, there is always a more definite way: to be 100% open and pour out everything, without filters, without sorting.
+It would seem that show persistence, be firm to yourself, and if you are worth something, then over time, people will follow you the way you are.

 But my observations of many artists show that this path ultimately leads all the way there.
-A person, inspired by demand, quickly sits down on the needle of approval and involuntarily begins to “polish the format”, discovering patterns, succumbing to the desire to make his product as clear as possible for the audience.
-And in the end, he ends up exactly the same – the fear of stumbling and receiving disapproval.
+A person, inspired by demand, quickly sits down on the needle of approval and involuntarily begins to “polish the format,” discovering patterns, succumbing to the desire to make his product as straightforward as possible for the audience.
+And in the end, he ends up the same – the fear of stumbling and receiving disapproval.

-So, isn’t it better to leave for yourself the territory of this very freedom from the very beginning?
-Safe territory over which market laws do not control.
-A place where you are free to create without frames and without prying eyes.
+So, isn’t it better to leave for yourself the territory of this very freedom from the beginning?
+The safe environment over which market laws do not control.
+A place where you are free to create without frames and prying eyes.
 Where you can try, make mistakes, be brave, be yourself.

-There is an opinion that an artist should be a bare wire, that he should be defenseless and susceptible to attacks from the outside world, environment, society, other artists and every atom of the Universe.
-That this is the essence of creativity and that the creative path is a sacrificial path, a path of self-destruction and giving all of oneself in order to convey a certain message to people.
+There is an opinion that an artist should be a bare wire.
+He should be defenseless and susceptible to attacks from the outside world, environment, society, other artists, and every atom of the Universe.
+It is the essence of creativity, and that the creative path is sacrificial, a path of self-destruction and giving all of oneself to convey a specific message to people.

 Friends, of course, I urge you to share your experience and your views on this situation.
-And if you want to ask your question, send it to us using contact page, indicating whether your letter can be published on the blog.
+And if you want to ask your question, send it to us using the ask a question page, indicating whether your letter can be published on the blog.